 “The Idea for the Fax Machine Has Been Around for 170 Years,” Matt Soniak, Mental Flosss

 Short Link: http://wp.me/p6sb6-djS

-Image (“Hummer in the Snow, after Torii Kotondo”) by Mike Licht.
+Image (“Faxing Wishes for the Star Festival, after Toshikata”) by Mike Licht.
 Download a copy here.
 Creative Commons license; credit Mike Licht, NotionsCapital.com

 Comments are welcome if they are on-topic, substantive, concise, and not boring or obscene.
 Comments may be edited for clarity and length.